keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

     caption="Keptn events"
     width="500px">}}

-## Disable Frequent Issue Detection
+## Disable frequent issue detection

 Keptn relies on Dynatrace sending *brand new* alerts everytime a problem is detected.
 Therefore we need to disable the *Frequent Issue Detection* within Dynatrace.
 To do so, go to **Settings > Anomaly Detection > Frequent Issue Detection**, and disable all switches found in this menu: